zachariapopcorn/qbot-plugins/README.md

 [📁 View the plugin directory](directory.md)

+**Instructions**
+To install a plugin, just add the plugin files into your commands folder in your qbot code unless the plugin has specified other instructions.
+Depending on the plugin, you might also be required to add a license to your qbot code/bot files.

 **Support**
 Support for plugins is volunteerily provided by the community and the plugin developer in [Lengo's Discord](https://discord.gg/J47m7t4).
 This is also the official qbot support server.